whg-training/whg-training-resources/docs/bioinformatics/401_command_line/05_tour.md

 sidebar_position: 6
 ---

-# Making directories and moving about
+# Interacting with the filesystem

 Ok, so you have a terminal and you can run some commands... what now?